-- C.banner, a Chinese retailer, on the sale of Hamleys to Reliance Brands
+- C.banner, a leading Chinese fashion conglomerate, in its sale of Hamleys to Reliance Brands

 - Ferrari on multiple capital markets transactions

-- Generali, Italy’s largest insurance company, on its pending acquisition of Tranquilidade, one of Portugal’s largest insurance companies
+- Generali, Italy’s largest insurance company, in its acquisition of Tranquilidade, one of Portugal’s largest insurance companies

 There are many approaches to the practice of law and a large number of firms who offer training contracts.
 Distinguishing between these firms from the outside may at first appear to be a daunting task.
 During the process when you are considering a training contract and trying to decide where you are most likely to thrive, our view is that it is important to understand the culture of a firm as well as what the firm does.